7.3 Mobility & Restorative Care

 Prosthetics and Orthotics

-A prosthetic replaces a missing body part, such as an artificial limb.
+A prosthetic replaces a missing body part (such as an artificial limb).
 An orthotic (brace or splint) supports or aligns a weak joint.
-The CNA applies and removes these devices per the care plan, keeps the device and skin clean and dry, inspects the skin underneath each shift, and reports redness, sores, swelling, odor, or a poor fit.
-Never adjust or repair the device beyond the care plan.
+The CNA applies and removes these per the care plan, keeps the device and skin clean and dry, inspects the skin underneath each shift, and reports redness, sores, swelling, odor, or poor fit.
+Never adjust or repair the device beyond the care plan, and apply a limb prosthesis over a clean, wrinkle-free stump sock.

 Exam Tip

-Florida items reward independence-focused, safe answers: encourage the resident to do what they can, never force a joint, apply the gait belt, support the weak side, and lower a falling resident gently to the floor.
+Florida items reward independence and safety: encourage the resident to do what they can, never force a joint, apply the gait belt, support the weak side, hold the cane on the strong side, and lower a falling resident gently to the floor.

 Loading diagram...